mateusz-kleinert/3PC/README.md

  - --cohort_member_failure_p
  - --cohort_member_abort_q

+This code simulates commit of two simultaneous transactions.
+The cohort sets are separate.
+To change this setting use `t_intersection` switch, then one node of the network will be shared.

-`coord` stands for coordinator node - node with id 0
+`coord` stands for coordinator node - as coordinator there are only two nodes: 0 and 1.
+However, timeout and failure can be simulated only on the first coordinator.

-`cohort_member` stands for any other node in the network
+`cohort_member` stands for any other node in the network.
+Simulation of timeout and failure of cohort member affects random nodes.

 `q`, `w` and `p` stands for algorithm states in which transaction abort, timeout or fail